 How we excel

 Northwest Ohio EMS Consortium, our medical direction, is a hands-on physician group that provides medical oversight and develops progressive evidence based medical guidelines.
 The Northwest Ohio EMS Consortium consists of multiple Emergency Room Physicians from numerous regional ERs including Mercy St. Vincent Medical Center in Toledo.
 The Consortium challenges SCEMS to stay current with advancements in the medical field through training a quality assurance.
 SCEMS is one of only a handful of Nationally CAAS accredited EMS services in Ohio.
 SCEMS has been awarded the American Heart Association Mission Lifeline award for meeting and exceeding cardiac care benchmarks.
 SCEMS providers receive monthly training in the latest industry advancements and equipment.
 Currently SCEMS is equipped with Zoll X Series Monitors, Zoll Autopulse Mechanical CPR devices, Zoll Z-Vent Ventilators, EZ IO Drills, Video Laryngoscopes, EKG telemetry, Electronic Charting and numerous other modern devices and tools.
 SCEMS stresses safe lifting and moving and provides crews with the resources and equipment to do their job safely.
-SCEMS uses Stryker Power Cots with Power Load systems, HoverMat, HoverJack, Binderlift, and the latest bariatric devices.
+SCEMS uses Stryker Power Cots with Power Load systems, Hover-Mats, Hover-Jacks, Binderlifts, and the latest bariatric devices.
 SCEMS transports to over ten Regional Hospitals based on patient condition and preference and works with multiple area aeromedical services.